mah07308/atd-notes/README.md

-# ATD notes for BE Mechanical IV Sem 2019-2020 batch
+# Applied Thermodynamics notes for BE Mechanical IV Sem 2019-2020 batch